jasonbeverage/cesium-particle-blog/index.md

 ```

 ** Size **
 There are various settings we can use to control the size of the particles in a particle system.
-The general size of a particle is controlled by the *minWidth*, *maxWidth*, *minHeight*, and *maxHeight* settings.
-The particle will be born with a width in pixels between *minWidth* and *maxWidth* and a height between *minHeight* and *maxHeight*.
+The general size of a particle is controlled by the *minimumWidth*, *maximumWidth*, *minimumHeight*, and *maximumHeight* settings.
+The particle will be born with a width in pixels between *minimumWidth* and *maximumWidth* and a height between *minimumHeight* and *maximumHeight*.

 Let's make the particles have a size between 30 and 60 pixels.
 Add the following to your particleSystem.
 ```
 particleSystem : {
-    minWidth: 30.0,
+    minimumWidth: 30.0,
-    maxWidth: 60.0,
+    maximumWidth: 60.0,
-    minHeight: 30.0,
+    minimumHeight: 30.0,
-    maxHeight: 60.0
+    maximumHeight: 60.0
 }
 ```